asmaamirkhan/asmaamirkhan/README.md

 ## Hello globe 👋
-- 🦋 I am Asmaa, a Computer Engineering undergraduate student at Istanbul University (and lifelong learner 🧐)
+- 🦋 I am Asmaa, a Computer Engineering last year student at Istanbul University (and lifelong learner 🧐)
 - 👩‍💼 I am working as a computer vision developer 🤖 for DTSis company at Istanbul/Turkey